-In this lesson, you learned that there are several factors that determine purpose and audience in a particular text: content, mode, word choice, level of formality, and tone.
+In this tutorial, you learned that purpose is the intended goal of a text, and audience is the reader or readers of a text.
+There are several factors that determine purpose and audience in a particular text: content, mode, word choice, level of formality, and tone.

 You also learned how to identify the purpose and audience in a piece of writing.
-By studying the determining factors of content, mode, word choice, level of formality, and tone, you can tell what the piece is trying to say and who it's trying to say it to, even if the author doesn't explicitly tell you.
+By studying the determining factors of content, mode, word choice, level of formality, and tone, you can tell what the piece is trying to say and who it's trying to say it to even if the author doesn't explicitly tell you.